brunoccalmeida/uat-automation-framework/README.md

 - `error_user` - User encounters errors
 - `visual_user` - User has visual testing variations

-**Security**: No credential storage needed - users are provided by the demo application Parabank's `/register` endpoint allows dynamic user creation, making this approach both secure and practical.
+**Security**: No credential storage needed - users are provided by the demo application.

 ## 🏗️ Architecture